-As a result, your chance of acquiring a company that's a good fit at a reasonable price is diminished.
+So your chance of acquiring a company that's a good fit at a reasonable price is diminished.
 And companies can waste a lot of time evaluating prospectuses to discover there would be little strategic benefit acquiring what's for sale.